Diversified Water Sources with Solid Planning

 Move the Flood Management Plan from goals to a funded multi-year capital program with public milestones and audit trails.

-Updates, water-policy analysis, and event news.
+Water-policy analysis, board coverage, and event news.